 R/C input mode is used with a standard hobby Radio control transmitter and receiver, or a microcontroller using the same protocol.
 R/C mode is selected by setting switch 1 to the DOWN position and switch 2 to the UP position.
 If running from a receiver, it is necessary to obtain one or more servo pigtails and hook them up according to figure 5.1.
-If there are only motor drivers being used it is acceptable to power the receiver or microcontroller directly from the Sabertooth as shown.
-If the system also has to power servos or other 5v loads, we recommend a ParkBEC or a receiver battery pack, as shown in figure 5.2.
 If using a receiver pack, do not connect power to the 5V line of the Sabertooth because the maximum voltage it can tolerate is 6V.

 There are three operating options for R/C mode.
 These are selected with switches 4, 5 and 6.

-Switch 4: Mixing Mode
+Switch 4: Mixed Mode